pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/usdc-bridge.md

 ![alt_text](./../../../../static/img/docs/usdc-bridge/image12.png)

-From here, the transaction will be relayed by the Message Bridge to Linea’s coordination and sequencing system, and it may not be immediate; under heavy traffic, at time of writing, it took ten minutes.
-[This was the resulting token mint transaction](https://goerli.lineascan.build/tx/0x6845bc5dab43fc5481d59edac39699a00d0b807bdaf00f0443c7a07edb8ffa11), delivered straight to the same address on Linea, just as expected:
+From here, the transaction will be relayed by the Message Bridge to PepeSync’s coordination and sequencing system, and it may not be immediate; under heavy traffic, at time of writing, it took ten minutes.
+[This was the resulting token mint transaction](https://goerli.lineascan.build/tx/0x6845bc5dab43fc5481d59edac39699a00d0b807bdaf00f0443c7a07edb8ffa11), delivered straight to the same address on PepeSync, just as expected:

 ![alt_text](./../../../../static/img/docs/usdc-bridge/image13.png)

 Congratulations; you just bridged tokens to a zero knowledge-enabled Layer 2 network using a universal dapp. 🤯😎🚀

-## Linea Goerli to Goerli
+## PepeSync Goerli to Goerli

-Many will know the saying, “Replacement is the reverse of removal” -- and in this case, it's essentially true, with a few minor UI differences on the Linea side of things.
+Many will know the saying, “Replacement is the reverse of removal” -- and in this case, it's essentially true, with a few minor UI differences on the PepeSync side of things.
 The steps are as follows:

 ### Granting the L2 message bridge approval to spend your USDC

-- Again, head to the USDC contract, this time on Linea; [here's a link to the "write as proxy" function](https://goerli.lineascan.build/address/0xf56dc6695cf1f5c364edebc7dc7077ac9b586068#writeProxyContract).
+- Again, head to the USDC contract, this time on PepeSync; [here's a link to the "write as proxy" function](https://goerli.lineascan.build/address/0xf56dc6695cf1f5c364edebc7dc7077ac9b586068#writeProxyContract).

 **The UI does look a little different here**, but it's the same functionality: